 CrowdSmith is repairing that chain.
 Not with nostalgia.
 With a five-station progression that begins where the old shop class began — a hand and a tool — and ends where the old shop class never imagined: a robot arm assembling an invention that a human and an AI designed together.

 We call it the Maker Continuum.
-The stations are not parallel offerings.
-They are physically dependent.
-The hands at Stations One and Two produce behavioral data — what the person notices, how they solve problems, where their instincts lead.
-The AI at Station Three explores it.
-The machines at Station Four serve whoever Station Three identified.
+The stations are not separate programs under one roof.
+They are one system.
+Your hands at Stations One and Two teach the staff something about you — what you notice, how you solve problems, where your instincts lead.
+The AI at Station Three helps you see what that means.
+The machines at Station Four take it further for the people who are ready.
 The robot at Station Five assembles what the whole continuum produced.
-This interdependence is the pedagogy.
+Each station depends on the one before it — that is the design.
 It is also the thing that separates CrowdSmith from every other makerspace in the country.

 Station Zero